 - After approximately one mile (1.5 kilometres) and at a kissing gate and bridge over the canal turn left.
 Walk alongside the fence to a bridge.

 - Cross the bridge and continue straight ahead across the field to walk between the hedge and the river.
-Follow the path, keeping the hedge on the right, to a kissing gate.
+Follow the path, keeping the hedge and wall on the right, to a gate.
 Follow the track straight on past Hudds Mill before bearing right to continue along the track and bridleway.

 - At the junction with a road turn left.
 At the roundabout bear left along Priory Road and past St Leonards Priory.